 Manufacturers also must evaluate emerging manufacturing-focused digital platforms that can disrupt the industry, as they provide a central point to consume services, direct customer access and connect manufacturing capabilities with demand at scale.
 Companies that cannot create their own multisided platform can still use platform economics to transform their business model or play a vital role in a platform operated by others.

-Modernize operations with digital thread
+Modernise operations with digital thread

 For smart manufacturing to become a reality, manufacturers need to integrate various systems and processes into a single cohesive ecosystem that encompasses all aspects of the business, including the wider value chain.
 Single units such as product development, production, sales and services, and supply chain must be combined into an integrated digital ecosystem that drives insight and innovation.
 This digital thread enhances the future of manufacturing and delivers the agility and antifragility required in today’s volatile, uncertain, complex and ambiguous world.

-Combining isolated islands into a digital thread via inexpensive sensors, IIoT and the cloud will allow people, machines and components to constantly communicate with each other and provide a single source of truth to manage, optimize, enhance and automate processes end to end.
+Combining isolated islands into a digital thread via inexpensive sensors, IIoT and the cloud will allow people, machines and components to constantly communicate with each other and provide a single source of truth to manage, optimise, enhance and automate processes end to end.

 Digital thread requires complete data integration from the machinery on the production floor through all production-relevant systems, up to the management decision level and any relevant, external data sources.
 Building on IIoT concepts, smart manufacturing production systems can take advantage of the massive amounts of data being produced by connected devices.
 Successful integration of the data will enable manufacturers to master the shift from backward-looking reports to real-time, data-driven decision making.